Sailing over the French Alps

 If the weather is clear, ignore the cable car's steep price.
 To beat the crowds and clouds, ride the lift (up and down) as early as you can.
 In summer, leave no later than 8:00 to avoid major delays; no reservation needed.
 (While you can reserve ahead for a later time, sights and trails get busier the later you go.)
 No matter when you go, bring water, sunglasses, sunscreen, and plenty of layers — up on top, even sunshine is cold.

 The téléphérique car fits dozens of people.
 As you pile in, try to grab a window spot, especially if you're shorter than average (you'll be packed in like sardines).
 With its scratched-up windows, you can imagine the car filled with stylish European skiers.
 Outside ski season, it's a mix of tourists, ruddy hikers, and — especially on the earliest departures — serious mountaineers hefting ropes and crampons.

 Chamonix shrinks as trees fly by, soon replaced by whizzing rocks, ice, and snow.
-As you step out of the cable car, it's immediately apparent that you're high in the sky.
-Bring some water, and give yourself a few minutes to acclimate.
+As you step out of the cable car onto the Aiguille du Midi, it's immediately apparent that you're high in the sky.
+Consider reapplying your sunscreen, and give yourself a few minutes to acclimate.
 Fun things can happen on top if you're not too winded to join in the goofiness that takes over when everyone around you is a little short on oxygen.

-If you don't go on to Italy, you can return from Helbronner Point back to Chamonix (possibly via the hike from the Plan de l'Aiguille).
-The resort town, a convenient train ride from Paris or Nice, is packed in August but surprisingly easy and affordable the rest of the year.
-Like Switzerland's Interlaken, Chamonix is a launch pad for mountain worshippers.
+Chamonix, a convenient train ride from Paris or Nice, is packed in August but surprisingly easy and affordable the rest of the year.
 The town has an efficient tourist information center and plenty of affordable accommodations.
+If you like the Alps, you'll love Chamonix, where hikers and non-hikers alike can enjoy some of the world's most unforgettable mountain vistas.